-With its truly awe-inspiring snow-capped giants and delightfully charming people, beautiful Nepal is home to monasteries, yaks and eight of the world’s highest mountain peaks (including the world-renowned Mount Everest).
-This landlocked country is bordered by China and India and, as of 2010 it became the most recent addition to the world’s list of republic nations.
+With its truly awe-inspiring snow-capped giants and delightfully charming people, beautiful Nepal is home to monasteries, yaks and eight of the world’s highest mountain peaks, including the world-renowned Mount Everest.
+This landlocked country is bordered by China and India, with the iconic Himalayas running across the northern and western part of the country.

 The start of the dry season, is in many ways the absolute best time visit.